-Replacing Portland Cement by Ground Granulated Blastfurnace Slag reduces the amount of maintenance that concrete structures require and extends the overall structural lifespan of the construction.
+When you replace Portland Cement by Ground Granulated Blastfurnace Slag it will reduce the amount of maintenance that concrete structures require.
+Also, it will extend the overall structural lifespan of the construction.

 Concrete durability improved

 Various internal and external pressures normally reduce the lifespan of traditional concrete.
-Using GGBS to replace Portland Cement in traditional concrete helps solving these problems.
+Using GGBS to replace Portland Cement in traditional concrete helps to solve these problems.

 We can identify three main challenges: